 When you do answer questions, be very specific.
 Provide all information that a user might need, and your content will be shared.
 For instance, if you are writing an article comparing types of paint one can use to decorate the walls of their apartment, don’t stop where everybody else does.
 Go over the top.
 Don’t just tell basic paint characteristics, including information on ways of applying paint, latest trends in home decoration, provide pictures that illustrate the differences.

 Take a look at what Rentberry does with their apartment rentals page.
-They don’t just include apartments available for rent, they tell users information on local climate, cuisine, interesting places and even show employment statistics.
+They don’t just include apartments available for rent, they tell users information on local climate, cuisine, interesting places and even show employment statistics, learn more from posts at the Lehi recruiting agency website.

 Talk in Plain Language